 Yes, a Collision Damage Waiver (CDW) insurance is available for the rental machines which covers physical damage to the unit (except for UTV rentals where no CDW insurance is available).
 The insurance cost for on-site hourly rentals is 10% of the rental cost.
 The insurance cost for rentals by the day at Bear Lake Funtime is $25/machine/day.
-Both insurances have a $900 deductible, meaning you are responsible for the first $900 of any damage.
+Both insurances have a $900 deductible with a maximum coverage of $5,000.
+The means you would be responsible for damage amounts less than $900 and over $5,000.
 CDW insurance is not required, but is recommended.

 The machines use the following approximate amount of gallons per hour depending on how the machine is used or ridden: Sea-Doo 2 to 4 gallons per hour.
 Boat 3 to 6 gallons per hour.
 UTV 1 to 2 gallons per hour.

 Discounts and other promotions are offered through email to previous customers.
 If you rent from us, you should receive a discount code through your email for your future rentals.
 You can also checkout our facebook page where we post exclusive discounts from time to time at www.facebook.com/bearlakefun.
 The Bear Lake Funtime off-site location offers economical prices on longer-term daily rentals.